Blive77/Cybersecurity/README.md

 Use this for ethical hacking only.

-In this example we will use a Kali Linux 2023.2 and windows 10
+In this example we will use a Kali Linux 2023.2 and Windows 10

 Tools used:
    - OpenSSL To create the certificate